By Kylie Loyd & Jessie Festa. This Upper West Side travel guide contains affiliate links to trusted partners!

 You will find the American Ballet Theatre, the New York City Ballet, the Metropolitan Opera, the New York Philharmonic, and others performing here.

-And while seeing a show here is always fun, it’s an especially great idea if you’re looking for rainy day activities.
+And while seeing a show here is always fun, it’s an especially great idea if you’re looking for rainy day activities in NYC.

 3. Support local vendors at the Tucker Square Greenmarket